bradleytaunt/btxx.org/pages/now.md

 ## Life

-- Raising my three children (aged 6, 5 and 3 respectively) with my wonderful wife
+- Raising my three children (aged 7, 5 and 3 respectively) with my wonderful wife
 - Trying to contribute more to open source projects that I actively use
 - Advancing my knowledge of Ruby
-- Currently playing through Monster Hunter Generations Ultimate (Switch)
+- Currently playing (casually) The Long Dark